It’s not all soccer practice and Starbucks runs. Homemaking is a real job that can save you the equivalent of a full-time salary. Here’s how.

-Being a homemaker is not about leisurely mornings at Starbucks and afternoons spent shopping.
+We’ve all heard jokes about housewives and how they spend all day shopping and getting their nails done.
+But it’s not like that.
 I mean, maybe it is for some people.
-But you have a desire to be home and actually help your family, in every way you can.
+But you desire to be home and help your family in every way possible.
 And when you’re living on one income, one thing you might need help with is saving money.

 The good news is there’s so much you can do as a homemaker to save money.